The Future is Now – The New Gen V8 Supercar

 - Ensure higher quality racing.

-Two prototype cars – one a Falcon and one a Commodore – were built, tested and developed with the sponsorship support of Dunlop in 2011.
+Two prototype cars – one Falcon and one Commodore – were built, tested and developed with the sponsorship support of Dunlop in 2011.

-They were used for a range of component testing as well as comparative aerodynamic testing with the new Nissan and Mercedes-Benz E63 AMG racecars.
+They were used for a range of component testing as well as comparative aerodynamic testing with the Nissan and Mercedes-Benz E63 AMG racecars prior to their debut.

-Six-time Bathurst 1000 winner and V8 Supercars Commission Chairman Mark Skaife oversaw the development of the original COTF concept before a key team of engineers, designers, car builders, V8 Supercar team personnel and drivers worked on the project, which was officially unveiled at the 2011 Sydney Telstra 500.
+Six-time Supercheap Auto Bathurst 1000 winner and former V8 Supercars Commission Chairman Mark Skaife oversaw the development of the original NG concept before a key team of engineers, designers, car builders, V8 Supercar team personnel and drivers worked on the project, which was officially unveiled at the 2011 Sydney Telstra 500 grand finale.

 So what’s different about a 2013 COTF car versus a 2012-model V8 Supercar?

-- Chassis design and specification fixed.
-All chassis to be dimensionally identical, but different accredited vehicle builders can construct them.
+- Fixed chassis design and specification.
+All chassis are dimensionally identical, but different accredited vehicle builders can construct them.

 - Engine mounted 100mm further back and down.
 Protects engine in case of frontal impact and improves weight distribution.